quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Causal variants underlying the mutator allele

 Only one DNA repair gene overlapping the C>A mutator locus on chromosome 6 also contained nonsynonymous fixed differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a protein-coding gene that participates in base-excision repair of the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577].
 Both missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with initiation and progression of various types of human cancer [@PMID:22829015;@PMID:10987279;@PMID:9662341].
 Unrepaired 8-oxoG lesions can also lead to C>A mutations, and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Given these various lines of evidence, we believe that *Ogg1* is the most likely candidate gene to explain the additional C>A mutator phenotype in the BXDs, but it remains unclear whether the p.Thr95Ala missense mutation is the causal allele.
 We hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we previously observed in the BXDs [@PMID:35545679].
 However, using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1101/2022.09.26.509577] that is present on *D* haplotypes and absent from *B* haplotypes.
 The MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may therefore underlie the previous C>A germline mutator phenotype in the BXDs.
 In light of this new evidence, we cannot discount the possibility that eQTLs associated with decreased expression of *Ogg1* (Table @tbl:eqtl-results) are responsible for the C>A mutator phenotype we observed in this study.

+### Mechanism of epistasis between *Mutyh* and *Ogg1* mutator alleles

+*Mutyh* and *Ogg1* are key members of the base-excision repair (BER) response  to 7,8-dihydro-8oxo-deoxyguanine (8-oxoG), one of the most common products of DNA damage by reactive oxygen species [@PMID:17581577;@PMID:28963982]. *Mutyh* and *Ogg1* fulfill two distinct roles in the BER response to 8-oxoG.
+If a cell is not actively undergoing DNA replication, *Ogg1* can excise the 8-oxoG lesion, leaving behind an unpaired cytosine on the opposite strand [@PMID:28963982].
+Then, additional BER proteins can incorporate an unmodified guanine and restore the appropriate G:C base-pair.
+However, if the 8-oxoG lesion is not repaired prior to a single round of DNA replication, DNA polymerases will often misincorporate adenines (via Hoogsteen base-pairing) opposite the 8-oxoG lesion.
+In this case, *Mutyh* can excise the mispaired adenine and enable *Ogg1* (along with other members of the BER pathway) to correct the lesion [@doi:10.1073/pnas.2007898118].

+Given the distinct roles of *Mutyh* and *Ogg1* in the BER pathway, it seems plausible that mutator alleles in both protein-coding genes could together exhibit non-additive effects on C>A mutation rates.
+However, even in cells with functional copies of *Mutyh*, repair of 8-oxoG likely requires the activity of *Ogg1*.
+It is therefore somewhat surprising that the *D* haplotype at *Ogg1*, which further augments the effects of the *Mutyh* mutator haplotype on C>A mutation rates, has no apparent effect on its own.
+One possibility is that *D* haplotype overlapping *Ogg1* does, in fact, lead to elevated C>A mutation rates, but that we are underpowered to detect its effect in this study.
+Notably, copy-number-loss of *Ogg1* in human neuroblastoma causes a much more modest increase in C>A mutation rates than copy-number-loss of *Mutyh* [@doi:10.1073/pnas.2007898118].

 ### Discovering mutator alleles in other systems